LakhanDhakad23/parking_space_finder/README.md

 # parking_space_finder
-this project is built to find parkin space and shows how many space available out of total
+this project is built to find parking spaces and shows how many space available out of total